srinathava/teaching_python/README.md

 # Python Teaching Platform

 **CAVEAT: This whole thing was just a fun exercise for playing around AI coding tools.
 It is not meant to be some sort of production ready app.
-Everything here (the code, the images, even this README.md) was created using AI tools.**
+Everything here (the code, the images, even this README.md) was created using AI tools.
+The AI coding tool I used for this exercise was Roo-code with the Claude 3.5 Sonnet backend.**

 A full-stack application designed to teach Python programming through interactive exercises and lessons.